 This is a straightforward, beginner-friendly recipe that delivers restaurant-quality results.

-- Step 1: Preheat the oven to 210°C (410°F).
-Wash and scrub the potatoes well; no peeling needed.
-Cut them into wedges and place in a large microwave-safe bowl with half a cup of water.
-Cover and microwave for 8–10 minutes, stirring once halfway.
-This pre-cooks the potatoes so they finish roasting at the same time as the other vegetables.
+- Step 1: Preheat your oven to 210°C (410°F).
+Wash and scrub the potatoes well, then cut them into wedges.
+Place them in a large microwave-safe bowl with half a cup of water, cover, and microwave for 8–10 minutes, stirring once halfway.
+Drain them well and leave to steam off for a minute.

 And that's how the roasted vegetables are done!
 Sprinkle some fresh dill or parsley leaves, or even crumble feta on top!